Steps

 Version - The version of the release you intend to find.

-Release Id - (Optionally) specify a particular version of a release.
+Release ID - (Optionally) specify a particular version of a release.
 With the ID specified, you won't get as much flexibility in automatic version checks.

-Fleet Id - If using a fleet import, specify the ID of the fleet you intend to reference.
+Fleet ID - If using a fleet import, specify the ID of the fleet you intend to reference.

-Machine Id - If using a fleet import, you can specify a particular machine ID to reference.
+Machine ID - If using a fleet import, you can specify a particular machine ID to reference.

 Selection Order - The order in which to select based on version.
 You can select oldest or latest.